flowground/amazonaws-com-elasticbeanstalk-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DescribeConfigurationOptions
-### Describes the configuration options that are used in a particular configuration template or environment, or that a specified solution stack defines.
-The description includes the values the options, their default values, and an indication of the required action on a running environment if an option value is changed.
+> Describes the configuration options that are used in a particular configuration template or environment, or that a specified solution stack defines.
+The description includes the values the options, their default values, and an indication of the required action on a running environment if an option value is changed.<br/>

 #### Input Parameters
 * `Action` - _required_